bendtherules/blog-hashnode-backup/ckciw2lr900d0xas144h5fpwm.md

 2. Then it consumes all the values from the iterable by calling `iter.next()` repeatedly.
     This method `.next()` returns response in this structure `{value: "something", done: true|false}`.

-3. While values are available, it returns `done: true`; after all values are finished, it returns `done: false`.
+3. While values are available, it returns `done: false`; after all values are finished, it returns `done: true`.
 After this, the consumer (i.e. spread operator) should stop asking for more values.

 This is how the iterable/iterator stuff works.